Abdullah Iqbal

-Abdullah Iqbal (born 27 July 2002) is a professional footballer who plays as a defender for Allsvenskan club Mjällby.
+Abdullah Iqbal (born 27 July 2002) is a professional footballer who plays as a centre-back for Allsvenskan club Mjällby.
 Born in Denmark, he captains the Pakistan national team.
-Iqbal has been praised for his defensive abilities and leadership, and is regarded as one of the best Pakistani centre backs.
+Iqbal has been praised for his defensive abilities and leadership, and is regarded as one of the best Pakistani centre-backs.

 Early life

-Iqbal was born in Copenhagen, Denmark and is of Pakistani descent.
+Iqbal was born in Copenhagen, Denmark and is of Pakistani descent, with his family originating from the city of Kharian.